 We aim to meet individual needs by planning the curriculum appropriately.
 We use a range of teaching/learning styles and strategies and resources to ensure all children are able to access all activities.

 There will be an initial assessment of the learning environment to consider the need to provide:

-- There are a variety of equipment/toys already available in school.
+There are a variety of software packages/equipment/sensory toys already available in school, and a sensory room on both campuses.
 When purchasing new equipment we will consider the needs of all children including children with a disability or special education needs

 Parents Supporting Learning at Home

-The SENCO meets with the class teacher and teaching assistant to identify appropriate interventions.
-These are also discussed with the pupil and parent.
+The SENCO meets with the class teacher and teaching assistant to identify appropriate support.
+The support a child will receive is also discussed with the pupil and parent.
 Specialists also provide resources to support teaching and learning as appropriate.
 Parents/carers are fully involved in review meetings with school staff and other professionals.
 During these meetings parents/carers and professionals will discuss ways of supporting the child at home and at school.

 Type and Level of Support